mathkimchi/singularity/DEVLOG.md

 I think the content will be outdated by at most the time between frames plus latency.
 I am fine with this much outdatedness, especially since it has an upper bound.

+...

+It is 2026-07-27 03:08PM.
+I lowkey screwed up on stream because I kept just going with suboptimal choices and ugly code because I wanted to keep the stream going, and I ended up running into a problem with circular initialization, which I could've solved with even messier code, but I decided that was finally too much.

+I am going to commit this now, and next I'll just kinda start a whole new sync primitive for the edge and node system because I just thought of a nice implementation for it, and I want to feel productive.